Person: Jonathan Zittrain

-The best part was when he explained how Texas Instruments (which was the forum to which he contributed) was hosting a large convention and wanted him to be the keynote.
-They still had no idea how old he was and he didn’t tell them.
-Instead, he packed his bags, boarded a plane, and landed at the airport where a half dozen very surprised men welcomed him.
+The best part was when he explained how Texas Instruments (the forum to which he contributed) was hosting a large convention, and wanted him to be the keynote speaker.
+They still had no idea how old he was, and he didn’t tell them.
+Instead, he packed his bags, boarded a plane, and landed at the airport, where a half dozen very surprised men welcomed him.
 Once they got over the fact he was so young, they let him give the keynote, which was a big hit with conference attendees.

-The mix of delight and nostalgia Jonathan had as he retold the story made his antics even more entertaining.
-He had a handful of stories that kept the conversation fun.
-Like the time he met Stephen Colbert and how he went to Yale to study Artificial Intelligence and ended up with a Law degree from Harvard.
+The mix of delight and nostalgia Jonathan showed as he retold the story made his antics even more entertaining.
+He had a handful of stories that kept the conversation fun. like the time he met Stephen Colbert, or how he went to Yale to study Artificial Intelligence and ended up with a Law degree from Harvard.

 As he later said, “Why settle for anything less than the life you truly want?”

-He decided to head back to Harvard and co-found the Berkman Center for Internet & Society, which would later spin off Creative Commons to encourage the free exchange of knowledge online.
-He was the first Executive Director of the center, and now teaches first year law classes at Harvard.
+He decided to head back to Harvard and co-founded the Berkman Center for Internet & Society, which would later spin off Creative Commons to encourage the free exchange of knowledge online.
+He was the first Executive Director of the center, and now teaches first-year law classes at Harvard.

-Although highly distinguished, Jonathan was down to earth and a great conversationalist.
+Although highly distinguished, Jonathan was down-to-earth and a great conversationalist.
 I thoroughly enjoyed his fresh perspective, wit, and insight on life.
 During the conversation, Jonathan brought up this idea of affordance.
-It’s a term social scientists use to illustrates that at any one time, there is a set of actions we are able to perform—choices we can make.
-We all have them, but the number and degree of the choices varies with each person and faces constant change.
+It’s a term social scientists use to illustrate that at any one time, there is a set of actions we are able to perform—choices we can make.
+We all have them, but the number and degree of the choices varies with each person, and faces constant change.

-For example, having 5 dollars in your pocket leads to a set of options.
-Having 50 dollars leads to a different set of options.
-How you chose to utilize affordances creates a new set of options.
+For example, having five dollars in your pocket leads to a set of options.
+Having 50 dollars leads to a different set.
+How you choose to utilize affordances creates a new set of options.
 Accepting a job offer in New York will lead to a much different scenario than accepting a position in Toledo.
 Deciding to go for a run after work will create a different outcome than meeting a friend for dinner, etc.

 Past experiences, DNA, education, financial situation and natural aptitude are just a few factors affecting affordances.
-However, some affordances affect everyone.
+However, some affordances are available to everyone.
 As Jonathan pointed out, Twitter, Facebook, and other online technologies have created new opportunities across the board.

 It’s a somewhat simple concept, but one that provoked my thinking.
-If each opportunity we take branches into a new set of opportunity, there is an exponential number of outcomes for the future.
+If each opportunity we take branches into a new set of opportunities, there is an exponential number of outcomes for the future.
 That’s really exciting, but you have to be willing to act on the opportunity.

 Jonathan said that during his years of teaching he has found that many people, especially students, don’t realize the number of affordances—or opportunities—they have.

-A better way to phrase that might be that students don’t realize the number of opportunities they can create.
+A better way to phrase that might be that students don’t realize the number of opportunities they can create for themselves.